dreadlearner/tex/readme.md

 - ToC

-- finish singlecounter option so that homeworks can all have one single, simple counter. this can be done by using the `use counter` option inside our .sty

 - fix issue with boxes taking first letter as title

 - "UNFINISHED" boxes in header of problems available as package option?